Metro Campus Placement Testing

 Students may take one math placement assessment retest at least two weeks after their initial assessment date.
 For fall 2022, the retest period will begin after July 26th.
 Students may not take retests once classes have started.
 Students who choose to use Examity’s remote testing option will be responsible for Examity’s $25.00 proctoring fee.

 There are no retests for Accuplacer’s WritePlacer essay or Next Generation Reading assessment.
 On the first day of College Writing and College Reading courses, students will be given diagnostic assessments to confirm the accuracy of their course placements.

 Is there a fee for taking the placement assessments?

-If you are accepted into the Regional Center for Learning Disabilities program and will be receiving academic adjustments/accommodations from that office, contact the Regional Center office (201-692-2716) and request a list of your approved accommodations to be sent to email@example.com.
+Students who are accepted into the Regional Center for Learning Disabilities program and who will be receiving academic adjustments/accommodations from that office must contact the Regional Center office (201-692-2716) and ask them to send a list of approved accommodations to firstname.lastname@example.org.

 I have additional questions.
 What office should I contact?

 For questions about the Accuplacer placement assessments, please contact the Metropolitan Campus Academic Support Center at 201-692-2076 or email@example.com.